autodiff/autodiff/README.md

 }
 ~~~

-## Example 7: Evaluation of higher-order derivatives for a multi-variable function
+## Example 7: Higher-order derivatives of a multi-variable function

 ~~~c++
 // C++ includes